 Rishiri is formed by a volcano that rises out of the sea and Rebun is shaped by volcanic uplift, ice age glaciers, and millennia of harsh winters.
 Both islands and the abundant waters around them are part of the Rishiri-Rebun-Sarobetsu National Park.
-They are also the stars of our Japan’s Far North 5 day Hiking and Sea Kayaking tour.
+They are also the stars of our Japan’s Far North 5 day Hiking Tour.

 Konnichiwa, my name is Koichi Toba, but everyone calls me Tobaji.
 I am a guide with Adventure Hokkaido and I lead many of our tours to Rishiri and Rebun.
 The area is one of my favourite places in Hokkaido and I have come here every year since 2010.
 I often stay on Rishiri for a month at a time and the island feels like a home away from home.

 I was excited to head over to the islands for the first time this year with fellow guides Ayaka and Richard from Adventure Hokkaido along.
-We planned to run through our Japan’s Far North 5 Day Hiking and Sea Kayaking tour itinerary and we were joined by Kikuchi-san and Ikeda-san from one of our partners, Hokkaido Treasure Island Travel.
+We planned to run through much of our Japan’s Far North 5 Day Hiking Tour itinerary and we were joined by Kikuchi-san and Ikeda-san from one of our partners, Hokkaido Treasure Island Travel.